MSc in Computing (Visual Computing and Robotics)

 This course is also a suitable preparation for PhD studies.

 All applicants for this course must have taken computing courses that equate to two years of a computer science undergraduate programme.
-All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
 For further details, see the MSc Computing (Visual Computing and Robotics) entry requirements or our FAQs.

 Deadline for applications